KRudraksh/Poker_Prediction_CS419/README.md

 ```
 This will return a `poker-hand-testing.csv` file which is used in our model.

 The `poker_prediction.ipynb` file contains all the codes for reading, analysing and predicting data.
 It also displays results of accuracy and precision of the model.
+The google colab notebook can be found here (https://colab.research.google.com/drive/1flWsONo_E0LKh4euKR9dUmADwLQrVhoz?usp=sharing)

 The contributors are:
 - Rudraksh Kuchiya 20D110021
-- AArya Chaudhari 20D110002
+- Aarya Chaudhari 20D110002
 - Muskan Bhutra
 - Raghav Rander
 - Utkarsh Jindal